Majedul-Hasan/dataviss-assignment-backend/README.md

 5. Update User
 6. View User
 # Model
-(Note 1 : Both Admin and User holds same model)
-(Note 2 : All Admin and User details should be stored in one place in database) (Note 3 : * Represents Mandatory Field)
+✅(Note 1 : Both Admin and User holds same model) ✅(Note 2 : All Admin and User details should be stored in one place in database) (Note 3 : * Represents Mandatory Field)
 (Note 4 : Naming Conventions are up to you.)
-1. First Name*
+✅ First Name*
-2. Middle Name
+✅ Middle Name
-3. Last Name*
+✅ Last Name*
-4. Email*
+✅ Email*
 ✅ Password (Encrypted)*
-6. Role (Admin or User)*
+✅ Role (Admin or User)*
-7. Department
+✅ Department
-8. Created Time*
+✅ Created Time*
-9. Updated Time*
+✅ Updated Time*
 # Add Admin or User
-1. All Mandatory fields should be present.
+✅ All Mandatory fields should be present.
-2. Password should have 6 to 12 characters.
+✅ Password should have 6 to 12 characters.
 3. Confirm password should also be present in adding User/Admin.
 4. Created Time and Updated Time should be auto-generated.
 5. Admin can add Admin/User.
 User can add user only.